Board of Trustees

 - Teri A HansenTrusteeTeri A Hansen manages the daily work of the Charles & Margery Barancik Foundation as its president and CEO.
 Teri has more than 25 years of experience in philanthropic leadership.
 Prior to joining the Barancik Foundation, she was president and CEO of Gulf Coast Community Foundation.
 During her 13-year tenure the foundation awarded nearly $200 million in grants and initiatives.
 She was vice president for gift planning and donor relations at The Cleveland Foundation, the oldest and one of the largest community foundations in the United States.
 Teri volunteers her leadership nationally, statewide, and regionally.
 Currently, she serves on the Ringling College of Art and Design board and its trustee committee, the Florida Philanthropic Network board, where she is secretary/treasurer, and the Greater Sarasota Chamber of Commerce board.

 - Wayne RollinsTrusteeWayne Rollins and his wife Mindy own Black Bird Home Gallery, an interior design shop located in downtown Sarasota.
 Rollins earned a degree in Psychology from Hampden-Sydney College in Virginia.
-He and his wife relocated to Sarasota in 2006 from Los Angeles, CA. The couple have a baby girl and a preschool-age son.
+He and his wife relocated to Sarasota in 2006 from Los Angeles, CA. The couple have two young children.
 They actively participate with Forty Carrots Family Center and co-chair the Children First Foundation’s annual fundraising gala.

 - Sharyn WeinerTrusteeBefore moving to Sarasota in 1995, Sharyn lived in Northeast Vermont where she wrote for the local newspaper, sang in a madrigal group, summer theater and the North Country Chorus, raised and showed Morgan horses, and was very active organizing fundraisers for school PTAs.
 She maintained a strong affinity for the earth, enjoying the many acres surrounding her home and her huge garden.
 Since living in Sarasota, Sharyn has served successfully on several not for profit boards, including the Ballet, and is currently on the executive committees of the Film Festival, Neuro Challenge Foundation for Parkinsons, and the Van Wezel Foundation.
 She is also Vice President of the Amicus Foundation, Inc. Sharyn has been married to her husband Leigh since 1971, and they have 2 children, David and Tracy, and 4 granddaughters.

-- Jennifer O. RominieckiPresident & CEOJennifer O. Rominiecki possesses twenty years of varied and senior-level management experience at major, audience-driven, and complex New York City cultural institutions with educational missions and historic preservation aspects.
+- Jennifer O. RominieckiPresident & CEOJennifer O. Rominiecki began her tenure as President and Chief Executive Officer of Marie Selby Botanical Gardens in February 2015.
+Since she arrived, she has overseen the re-positioning of the institution as a "Living Museum" and enacted this new operating model, yielding a 36% increase in visitors, a 29% increase in membership households, and a 26% increase in overall annual revenues in just two years.
+Rominiecki has also overseen the creation and execution of a new five-year Strategic Plan for Selby Gardens, as well as the development of a new Master Site Plan.
+She possesses twenty years of experience at major New York City cultural institutions.
 Rominiecki served The New York Botanical Garden for 15 years in increasing roles of responsibility.
+As the Garden's Vice President for Institutional Advancement and Special Assistant to the President, she was involved in many aspects of the organization's management.
+She was also responsible for oversight of the Garden's seven-year campaign to raise $479 million in capital, operating, and endowment support.
 Earlier in her career, Rominiecki held key positions at The Metropolitan Opera and the Solomon R. Guggenheim Museum.
 She earned her Bachelor of Arts in Art History and English from Lafayette College in Easton, Pennsylvania, where she graduated Magna Cum Laude with Honors in Art History.
-Rominiecki also completed the Women's Leadership Forum at Harvard Business School in June 2017 and has been selected to participate in Leadership Florida Cornerstone Class XXXVI.
-She is joined here in Sarasota by her husband, Robert, and their two boys.
-Currently, Rominiecki serves on the Boards of the Arts and Cultural Alliance of Sarasota County and the Science and Environmental Council of Southwest Florida.
+Rominiecki also completed the Women’s Leadership Forum at Harvard Business School in June 2017 and has been selected to participate in Leadership Florida Cornerstone Class XXXVI.
+Currently, Rominiecki serves on the Boards of the Arts and Cultural Alliance of Sarasota County and the Science and Environment Council of Southwest Florida.
 She has also received the SRQ Magazine’s Women in Business “Hear Me Roar” Leadership Award in 2016.
+Rominiecki is joined in Sarasota by her husband, Robert, and their two boys.